BlogsWhat Is Waterfall Enrichment? How It Improves Coverage, Accuracy, and Cost

 Benefit 1: Stop Filling a Leaky Bucket with More Leads

 The non-obvious constraint: Higher coverage introduces data variance.
 Get ready for the operational nightmare of cleaning up job titles before they hit the CRM.
-One provider gives you “VP, Engineering,” another gives you “Vice President of Engineering,” and a third gives you “vp engineering.”
+One provider gives you "VP, Engineering," another gives you "Vice President of Engineering," and a third gives you "vp engineering."
 Without a normalization step, your CRM becomes a mess, and your personalization tokens look sloppy.
-I've personally spent hours cleaning up Title case for thousands of records; it's a painful but necessary part of the process.
+Normalize titles and other provider-supplied fields before syncing them to your CRM or using them in personalization.

 Benefit 2: Improve Accuracy and Stop Wasting Reps' Time